 SWSS is a student-centred service based in the central University led by specialist advisors and advocates.
 The Student Welfare Service works confidentially, meaning they won't share anything that you tell them with your college, department, tutors, family, or police without your explicit permission.
 Talking with one of the specialist advisors does not commit you to do anything, and they will not take any action on your behalf.
-The full guidance on confidentiality can be found here: Confidentiality in Student Welfare.
+Please see the University's statement on confidentiality for further information.